espruino/EspruinoDocs/Modules.md

 Modules
 =======

+<span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Modules**.
+Links, lists, videos, search, and other features will not work correctly when viewed on GitHub.</span>

 * KEYWORDS: Modules,Libraries

 In Espruino, Modules are pieces of pre-written code (libraries) that perform common tasks, such as interfacing to different bits of hardware.